The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Introduction

 \section{Introduction}

 The quiescent galaxy population has grown since $z \sim 1$ in all environments \citep{BO78a, Faber07, Moustakas13}.
-Commonly, new passive systems (hereafter PAS) are thought to descend from continuously starforming galaxies (CSF) wherein a ``transformational event" depleted or removed cold gas supplies and prevented further star-formation \citep[see][\S5 \& references therein]{Renzini06}.
+Commonly, new passive systems (hereafter PAS) are thought to descend from continuously starforming galaxies (CSF) in which a ``transformational event" depleted or removed cold gas supplies, preventing further star-formation \citep[see][\S5 and references therein]{Renzini06}.
 Starbursts (SB) are oft-invoked catalysts for this metamorphosis \citep[e.g.,][]{DresslerGunn83, Couch87, Poggianti99, Quintero04, Hogg06}.

-Key to the burst-driven evolutionary scenario is the `poststarburst' (PSB; a.k.a.\ `E+A' / `k+a') galaxy population \citep{DresslerGunn83, Zabludoff96, Tran04}.
+Key to the burst-driven evolutionary scenario is the ``poststarburst" (PSB; a.k.a.\ ``E+A"/``k+a") galaxy population \citep{DresslerGunn83, Zabludoff96, Tran04}.
 These objects have spectra exhibiting deep Balmer absorption characteristic of short-lived A stars (signifying recent star-formation) but negligible emission (signifying little current star formation).
-Further, they may preferentially occupy a locus in color-magnitude space between the `blue cloud' of starforming systems and the passive-dominated red sequence \citep[][]{Yan09, Mendel12}.
+Further, they may preferentially occupy a locus in color-magnitude space between the ``blue cloud" of starforming systems and the passive-dominated red sequence \citep[][]{Yan09, Mendel12}.
 Because these characteristics make poststarbursts compelling candidates for the CSF--PAS ``missing-link", starbursts emerge as important mechanisms enabling the former's transformation into the latter.
 But how important are they?

+In a previous paper from the IMACS Cluster Building Survey \citep[ICBS;][hereafter Paper II]{Dressler13} we asked: What fraction of passive galaxies descended through the CSF \evo SB \evo PSB \evo PAS evolutionary channel?
+To address this, we first sought to determine if there were enough intermediate-redshift SBs to account for the growth in the PAS population between then and now.

+Surprisingly, we found far too many in all environments less dense than galaxy cluster cores (i.e., the isolated field, field and cluster-infalling groups, and the supercluster environment at $R_{\rm cl} > 500 \kpc$); assuming the starburst and poststarburst phases have similar lifetimes \citep[$200 \lesssim \tau_{{\rm SB}} \sim \tau_{{\rm PSB}} \lesssim 500\ {\rm Myr}$;][]{Poggianti99, Oemler09} and that all SBs ``quench" appropriately, the number of high-mass passive systems should have approximately doubled within a Gyr after $z \sim 0.4$, far outstripping the observed growth \citep[see e.g.,][]{vanderWel07, Moustakas13}.